Gokhu18/Real-Time-Crop-Recognition/README.md

 cd .../Real Time Crop Recognition python train-aaf.py
 ```
-You can get the well-trained model in the folder"model".
+You can get the well-trained model under the folder"model".

 ### Test